Beet, J.A. – The Immortality of the Soul: A Protest

 P R E F A C E

 THE following pages are a reprint of articles published in THE EXPOSITOR during the last six months.
 They are a protest against a doctrine which, during long centuries, has been almost universally accepted as divine truth taught in the Bible, but which seems to me altogether alien to it in both phrase and thought, and derived only from Greek Philosophy.
-Until recent times, this, alien doctrine has been comparatively harmless.
-But, as I have here shown, it is now producing most serious results.
+Until recent times, this, the alien doctrine has been comparatively harmless.
+But, as I have here shown, it is now producing the most serious results.
 My protest against it is appeal, which no Protestant can disallow, from the traditional teaching of the Church to authority of Holy Scripture.
 Of justice of this appeal, my readers must judge.
-It will of course be said, of this as of some other doctrines, that, if not explicitly taught, in the Bible, it is implied and assumed there.
-But they who ask us to accept all important doctrine on this ground must prove clearly that it is so implied and assumed.
+It will, of course, be said, of this as of some other doctrines, that, if not explicitly taught, in the Bible, it is implied and assumed there.
+But they who ask us to accept all-important doctrine on this ground must prove clearly that it is so implied and assumed.
 For we cannot accept their mere dictum as evidence.
 They who claim for their reaching the authority of God must prove that it comes from Him.
 Such proof in this case, I have never seen.

 RICHMOND